 Barns in and of themselves usually look beautiful, especially if they’ve been converted at some time or another.
 The architecture both inside and outside speaks for itself and will usually need very little beautification.
 However, adding decor is the easiest way to make your wedding venue your own for your big day, and when you do get creative, magical things happen.

 Rustic weddings are very popular in spring and summer, and barns are something of a traditional venue choice.
 Therefore they tend to walk hand-in-hand with anything nature—bright florals, wood and stone effects, and greenery.

-Flowing fabrics and hanging garlands look particularly stunning in large barns, as they fill space that might otherwise be abandoned.
+Flowing fabrics and hanging garlands look particularly stunning in large barns, as they fill space that might otherwise remain empty.
 Add lots of textures and layers to create a rustic or shabby chic theme, and take advantage of the high ceilings and wooden beams of the venue by winding and draping swathes of twinkling lights to create something of a festival atmosphere.